What Is An Inflammation?

 Yogurt

 The best-known source of good bacteria is of course yogurt.
-Bacteria are often added to yogurt.
-It also naturally contains a few things.
+Bacteria are often added to yogurt, but it also naturally contains a few things.
 The lactose in yogurt has been converted into lactic acid by lactic acid bacteria.
 We call this fermentation.
 The bacteria Lactobacillus delbrueckii ssp. bulgaricus and Streptococcus salivarius ssp. thermophilus are responsible for this.
-The fermentation makes yogurt easy to digest, accelerates gastric emptying.
-Stimulates intestinal passage.
+The fermentation makes yogurt easy to digest, accelerates gastric emptying, and stimulates intestinal passage.
 Yogurt also supports intestinal flora.

 Sauerkraut